worldline/angular-training/docs/src/forms/README.md

 Reactive forms allow to bind the whole form field to its counterpart in the component class.
 This allows to combine the features of `ngModel` and form field references into a single concept which is a `FormControl` for a single form field and a `FormGroup` for a group of form fields.
-Please note that `FormControl`, `FormGroup` and Reactive forms are defined in the `ReactiveForms` module.
+Please note that `FormControl`, `FormGroup` and other reactive form elements are defined in the `ReactiveFormsModule`.

 ### Form control

-A `FormControl` is a class that wraps the value as well other information of a form field.
+A `FormControl` is a class that wraps the value as well as other information of a form field.

 The following project rewrites the first example of the previous section using Reactive forms.
 Here, we define `FormControl` objects and link them with their counterpart on the template with `[formControl]`.